Type 2 diabetes is on the rise and the NHS has made tackling diabetes a major health priority.

 There are 2 types of diabetes – type 1 and type 2.
 Type 2 diabetes is the most common form affecting about 90% of people with diabetes.
 It appears gradually over the age of 40.

-However, in most cases, type 2 diabetes is a ‘lifestyle’ disease caused by poor diet, being overweight or obese and not being active enough.
+However, in most cases, type 2 diabetes is a ‘lifestyle’ disease where poor diet, being overweight or obese and not being active enough is the cause.
 The rise in obesity is therefore linked to the rise in type 2 diabetes.

 Type 2 Diabetes Symptoms